syncfusion-content/winui-docs/winui/Cartesian-Charts/Getting-Started.md

 ## Enable legend

-The legend provides information about the data point displayed in the Cartesian chart.
+The legend provides information about the data point displayed in the chart.
 The [Legend]() property of the chart was used to enable it.

 {% tabs %}